Minime998/obsidian-vault/600-uni-notes/OL200/chapter-1.md

 - communication helps to address a lot of social needs
 - some say it is the primary goal of human existence

+### Practical needs

+- everyday needs

+## Linear Model of communication

+suggests we communicate in a linear or straight line
+- the *sender* transmits a message throught a